About

 DEKA Research and Development

-Controls, instrumentation, and data collection infrastructure.
+Controls, instrumentation, and test benches.

 Working style